Skip to main content

 Adoption Laws in Arkansas: Overview

-Any individual may be adopted under Arkansas statute, although any child 10 and older must provide his or her consent.
-However, the court will set aside the child's consent if it is determined that the adoption is in the child's best interest.
-Just about anyone may adopt in Arkansas, including unmarried adults and those who already have children.
-Check out the Arkansas Heart Gallery, maintained by the state's Department of Human Services, to learn more about adoption in Arkansas and to browse children in need of a permanent home.
+Just about anyone may adopt in Arkansas.
+This includes unmarried adults and those who already have children.
+Check out the Arkansas Heart Gallery, maintained by the state's Department of Human Services, to learn more about adoption in Arkansas and browse children needing a permanent home.

-The following table lists additional details of adoption laws in Arkansas.
-See FindLaw's Adoption section for more information.
+The following table lists details of adoption laws in Arkansas.
+See FindLaw's Adoption Law section for more information.

 Any person

-10 years and older unless the court dispenses with the minor's consent in the minor's best interest
+10 years and older unless the court dispenses with the minor's consent in the minor's best interests

 Spouses together, unmarried adult, unmarried parent of the child, single married parent of a child if other parent consents or they are legally separated